blackat/slides/head-first-angular-elements/md-files/web-components.md

 const shadowRoot = this.attachShadow({mode: 'open'});
 ```

-Attaches a shadow DOM tree to the specified element and returns a reference to its `ShadowRoot`:
+Attaches a shadow DOM tree to the specified element and returns a reference to its `ShadowRoot`

 - root node of a DOM subtree rendered separately from a document's main DOM tree
-- `open`: JavaScript can access internal features.
+- `open` JavaScript can access internal features.

 ## Attributes: for data in